List of New Zealand Rover Moots: Awards

-Baden Powel Lodge No. 381 Service Shield - Presented to the Crew with the most extensive service over the previous year.
+Baden Powell Lodge No. 381 Service Shield - Presented to the Crew with the most extensive service over the previous year.
+Originally presented to Auckland Crews by the Baden Powell Freemasons Lodge.
+Awarded on a national level after the lodge moved from Auckland to Wellington.

 Helen Thomas Memorial Trophy - Awarded to a Rover, nominated by their Crew, as having shown outstanding commitment to service within Scouting and the community, setting an example to those around them, and who lives by the Scout Law.
 The nominee may be a member who has not been in Rovers for more than two years.
 Helen died tragically in a rafting accident while attending the 48th National Rover Moot in Timaru.

 Moot Spirit Awards

 Fergus McLaren Banner - Initially awarded for camping standards at the Moot, but now awarded to the Rover Crew who best participates and shows good Rover spirit during the weekend and is considered the premier award for this section of Scouting.
 The banner that is currently presented has been in use from 2014 and is the fourth banner.
 The previous banners commenced use in 1944, 1976 and 1986.
 The banner is named after 2nd Lt.
 Fergus McLaren, a Dunedin Rover Scout, who was killed in Greece during the Second World War.

 Eastman Shield (Fastest Rover at the Moot) - Awarded to the individual Rover who contributes the most to the Moot spirit.
 Named for the Eastman Rover Crew from Palmerston North.

 Nymph Trophy - Awarded to the crew whose female members contribute most to the success of the Moot.

 Macho Trophy - Awarded to the crew whose male members contribute most to the success of the Moot.